The Best Ebikes We’ve Actually Tested (2026)

 |---|---|---|---|---|---|

-| 2 | RadRover 5 | 9.5/10 | — | At $1,699, the most capable fat tire eBike for newcomers—45+ miles range, versatile enough for city streets and trails. | Check price → |
+| 2 | RadRover 5 | 9.5/10 | — | At $1,699, the most capable eBike for newcomers with 750W power, 45+ mile range, and fat tires for any terrain. | Check price → |

-| 3 | RadRover 6 Plus | 9.1/10 | $1,119 | The RadRover 6 Plus is the best fat-tire eBike we've tested—it feels like an SUV on two wheels with smooth power and solid build. | Check price → |
+| 3 | RadRover 6 Plus | 9.1/10 | $1,119 | The best fat-tire eBike we've tested—smooth power, sturdy build, and comfortable ride at $1,999. | Check price → |

-| 5 | Himiway C1 eBike | 9/10 | $799 | Turned our reluctant 7-year-old into a confident rider in weeks—full stamp of approval at $799. | Check price → |
+| 4 | Himiway C1 eBike | 9/10 | $799 | A game-changing first e-bike that transformed our reluctant rider into a confident enthusiast, outperforming pricier competitors. | Check price → |

-| 6 | Aventon eBike | 9/10 | — | A top-tier eBike brand offering exceptional value, innovative design, and strong performance—buy with confidence. | Check price → |
+| 5 | Aventon eBike | 9/10 | — | One of the top two eBike brands, with models that punch above their price and deliver exceptional performance—buy with confidence. | Check price → |

-| 7 | Rad Power Bikes Radster Road | 9/10 | — | The Radster Road is one of the best commuter e-bikes we've tested—powerful motor, Class 3 speeds, and premium build quality at $2,199. | Check price → |
+| 6 | Rad Power Bikes Radster Road | 9/10 | — | One of the best commuter e-bikes we've tested—Class 3 speeds, premium build, and $800+ cheaper than competitors. | Check price → |

-| 8 | Ride1Up Cafe Cruiser | 9/10 | $1,095 | Best-value Class 3 e-bike combining comfort, speed, and practical features for urban commuters. | Check price → |
+| 7 | Ride1Up Cafe Cruiser | 9/10 | $1,095 | If you want cruiser comfort and real commuter speed, this is the one. | Check price → |

-| 10 | Rad Power Bikes Sales + Deals | 9/10 | — | Rad Power Bikes are some of our all-time favorite e-bikes—rarely discounted, but save up to $400 right now. | Read review |
+| 9 | Rad Power Bikes Sales + Deals | 9/10 | — | We love Rad Power Bikes—they're reliable, well-supported, and worth the investment, especially with current discounts. | Read review |

-| 12 | Kugoo G4 Review The 899 Scooter Is Totally Bonkers | 9/10 | — | For $899, the Kugoo G4 hits 43 MPH, handles trails and hills without flinching—nothing else comes close at this price. | Check price → |
+| 13 | Kugoo G4 Review The 899 Scooter Is Totally Bonkers | 9/10 | — | A beast that hits 43 MPH, handles trails like a champ, and remains absurdly affordable at $899. | Check price → |

-| 13 | Are E-Bikes Worth It | 8.5/10 | — | After testing 110+ e-bikes, they're worth it for most—especially at $800-$1,500 where models pay for themselves in 6-9 months. | Read review |
+| 15 | Are E-Bikes Worth It | 8.5/10 | — | E-bikes absolutely worth it for most people—$1,500 models are reliable, replace car trips, and pay for themselves in 6–9 months. | Read review |

 1. Himiway Escape